akashganguly7/weather-observations-and-forecasting/README.md

 4. **Run the data pipeline**
    - In Airflow UI, find and trigger the `weather_onetime_setup` DAG first
-   - The `weather_hourly_ingestion` DAG will run automatically every hour
+   - The `weather_hourly_ingestion` DAG will run automatically every hour, trigger it manually to avoid waiting for the next run

 ### Available Commands